Alkaline earth metal: Applications

 Strontium and barium have fewer applications than the lighter alkaline earth metals.
 Strontium carbonate is used in the manufacturing of red fireworks.
 Pure strontium is used in the study of neurotransmitter release in neurons.
 Radioactive strontium-90 finds some use in RTGs, which utilize its decay heat.
 Barium is used in vacuum tubes as a getter to remove gases.
 Barium sulfate has many uses in the petroleum industry, and other industries.

 Radium has many former applications based on its radioactivity, but its use is no longer common because of the adverse health effects and long half-life.
 Radium was frequently used in luminous paints, although this use was stopped after it sickened workers.
 The nuclear quackery that alleged health benefits of radium formerly led to its addition to drinking water, toothpaste, and many other products.
 Radium is no longer used even when its radioactive properties are desired because its long half-life makes safe disposal challenging.
-For example, in brachytherapy, short half-life alternatives such as iridium-192 are usually used instead.
+For example, in brachytherapy, shorter-lived alternatives such as iridium-192 are usually used instead.